worldbank/repkit/src/vignettes/reproot-files.md

 It is typically better to add more search paths rather than increasing the recurse depth a lot.
 However, the best trade-off between the number of search paths and depends on how you have organized the files on your computer.
 You should experiment until you've found a combination of search paths and recurse depth that both find all the root files and do so within a reasonable time.

-#### `searchpaths`
+#### `paths`

 * Required: Yes
 * Format: A list of strings that are absolute file paths

 This setting `reproot-env.yaml` file lists one or several start locations for `reproot` to search.
 These locations should be parent folders (or ancestor folders) of the root folders.
+The paths should always be absolute paths starting at `C:/` on Windows machines or `/Users/` on Mac.

 For example, if you have root files in all your git clones in a folder called `C:/Users/home-folder/github`, as in `C:/Users/home-folder/github/project-A/reproot.yaml` and `C:/Users/home-folder/github/project-B/reproot.yaml`, then the `C:/Users/home-folder/github` folder would be an excellent path to include in the search paths as the root files for both _project-A_ and _project-B_ can be quickly found from there.